Rebuilding the Gate: A Call to Restore Order in the Church

 The New Nehemiahs

 In contrast, the younger generation is trying to rebuild walls and restore what was lost.
 Their turn toward homeschooling, homesteading, and traditionalism is not a trend but a cry for order.
 They are not seeking vulnerability and self‑expression; they are seeking stability and tradition.
 They do not want to be told to “look inside themselves” for meaning because they’ve seen the hopelessness and damage that belief has wrought.
-They understand more keenly than their parents that God formed them with intent and purpose and has providence over their lives.
+They seem to understand more keenly than their parents that God formed them with intent and purpose and has providence over their lives.

 They understand their role as stewards, and appreciate in new, old ways that what they’ve been given is beautiful and worth protecting.
 It needs a wall around it.
 It needs a gate.
 But the old gatekeepers are gone.